real estate dispute arbitration in Malden Bridge, New York 12115

 Arbitration Clash Over Malden Bridge Cottage: A Real Estate Dispute Unfolds

-In the quiet community of Malden Bridge, New York, a real estate dispute sparked tensions that bubbled for months before culminating in arbitration in late 2023.
-The case centered on a charming, yet aging, cottage on River Road, purchased in 2021 for $375,000 by Emily Carter, a graphic designer from Albany.
-She bought the property from Jackson Landon, a local developer promising a turnkey home ideal for weekend getaways.
+In the quiet community of Malden Bridge, the claimant, a real estate dispute sparked tensions that bubbled for months before culminating in arbitration in late 2023.
+The case centered on a charming, yet aging, cottage on River Road, purchased in 2021 for $375,000 by the claimant, a graphic designer from Albany.
+She bought the property from the claimant, a local developer promising a turnkey home ideal for weekend getaways.
 But things quickly unraveled.
 Within six months, Emily discovered significant foundation issues that Jackson allegedly knew about but failed to disclose.
 The damage threatened her safety and property value.
 After initial attempts to negotiate a reduction in price or repairs failed, Emily initiated arbitration in August 2023 seeking $75,000 in damages plus repair costs.
 The arbitration panel consisted of retired Judge Harold Finch and two industry experts in real estate and construction.
 Testimonies revealed conflicting stories: Jackson maintained the foundation had been inspected and cleared before sale, while Emily’s expert engineer documented severe cracks and water intrusion consistent with long-standing neglect.
 The timeline proved crucial.
 Emily presented dated inspection reports from before closing, highlighting that the problem had existed prior to the sale.
-Jackson countered by pointing to a disclosure form he claimed Emily signed, acknowledging she had purchased the home “as is.”
+Jackson countered by pointing to a disclosure form he claimed Emily signed, acknowledging she had purchased the home as is.”
 However, the panel noted discrepancies in how and when Emily signed that form, suggesting it was backdated.
 Negotiations in the hearing room were tense.
 Emily’s attorney argued that Jackson’s failure to disclose violated New York’s real estate laws requiring sellers to reveal known defects.
 Jackson’s defense rested on the “as is” clause and his assertion that any issues predated his ownership of the land, which he had developed years ago before building the cottage.
 After three hearing days and extensive evidence review, the panel deliberated.
 On December 15, 2023, their award favored Emily, granting her $68,000 for foundation repairs and $7,000 in arbitration costs.
 The panel concluded Jackson’s nondisclosure constituted a breach of contract, though they reduced the damage amount slightly, citing Emily’s acceptance of some risk inherent in older properties.
 The outcome was a bittersweet victory.
 Emily promptly arranged for foundation stabilization and appreciated the clarity arbitration provided without the stress of a drawn-out court battle.
 Jackson, though disappointed, acknowledged the ruling and paid the awarded sum within 30 days.
 This case serves as an instructive story for buyers and sellers within Malden Bridge and beyond: transparency is essential, and even idyllic homes can harbor costly surprises.
 Arbitration offered a practical solution to settle complex disputes efficiently, reinforcing the importance of honesty and due diligence in real estate transactions.

 Tracy